dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 ## Converting the Model to ONNX

-To run our trained model with TensorRT for testing and realtime inference, first we need to convert the PyTorch model into ONNX format so that TensorRT can load it.  <a href="https://onnx.ai/">ONNX</a> is an open model format that supports many of the popular ML frameworks, including PyTorch, TensorFlow, TensorRT, and others, so it simplifies transferring models between tools.
+To run our re-trained ResNet-18 model with TensorRT for testing and realtime inference, first we need to convert the PyTorch model into ONNX format so that TensorRT can load it.  <a href="https://onnx.ai/">ONNX</a> is an open model format that supports many of the popular ML frameworks, including PyTorch, TensorFlow, TensorRT, and others, so it simplifies transferring models between tools.

 PyTorch comes with built-in support for exporting PyTorch models to ONNX, so run the following command to convert our Cat/Dog model with the `onnx_export.py` script: